 National Disparity in Child Custody Orders

 Even when factoring in the approximately 20 States that grant 50/50 shared custody time between fathers and mothers, per the U.S. national average, men receive about 54% of the custody time that women are granted.
-That’s slightly over just half the time that women receive for parenting.
+That’s slightly over half the time that women receive custody.

 In many states, such as Utah, Kansas, Georgia, Oklahoma, Idaho, and others, the ratios of custody awards between female and male parents are extremely out of balance.
 For example, in Utah men are awarded only 26% of custody time and women receive 74%.
 These percentages put Utah in the bottom 13 states, in terms of balance in the State’s ratio of child custody awards.